ColeVan/ELK-Bash/README.md

 ---
 # 🔗 Elasticsearch Cluster Setup

-## Step 1: Preparing the First Node & Generating Enrollment Tokens (with `deploy_ELK_STACK.sh`)
+## Step 1: Preparing the First Node & Generating Enrollment Tokens (with `scripts/orchestrate.sh`)
-This section applies if you selected the "cluster" deployment type when running `deploy_ELK_STACK.sh`.
-This script prepares the current node as the first node of your Elasticsearch cluster and helps generate enrollment tokens for additional nodes.
+This section applies if you selected the "cluster" deployment type when running `scripts/orchestrate.sh`.
+The orchestrator prepares the current node as the first node of your Elasticsearch cluster and helps generate enrollment tokens for additional nodes.

-After `deploy_ELK_STACK.sh` completes the main installation and configuration of the first node, it will:
+After `scripts/orchestrate.sh` completes the main installation and configuration of the first node, it will:
 1.  **Prompt for Token Generation:** Ask if you want to generate enrollment tokens for the additional Elasticsearch nodes you specified earlier (via the `NODE_COUNT` variable, which is your input + 1 for the current node).
 2.  **Token Generation Loop:** If you confirm:
     *   It will loop from the second node up to `NODE_COUNT`.